cloudfoundry/routing-api-cli/README.md

 The Routing API CLI lets you list, register, and unregister routes with the Cloud Foundry [Routing API](https://github.com/cloudfoundry-incubator/routing-api).

 **Note**: This repository should be imported as `code.cloudfoundry.org/routing-api-cli`.
+**Note**: This repository was built as an internal tool and is not actively maintained.
+Your mileage may vary.

 ## Dependencies